 - take your proctored event at an OTC Testing facility

 - this option is free for OTC students, and there are testing facilities at all OTC campuses and locations

 - take your proctored event using a webcam

-- there is a $3 fee for using this option (we partner with a company called ProctorU who manages this process for us)
+- (we partner with a company called ProctorU who manages this process for us)

 - take your proctored event from a location of your choosing with a live proctor

 - some locations who agree to act as proctors for OTC students charge a fee (typically $20-25)

 Please be sure to check with your instructor to see which of these options are available to you – or if there are additional options available as well.